accelazh/accelazh.github.io/_posts/2016-05-17-A-Summary-Of-Openstack-Austin-Summit.md

 **[Canonical - Carrier grade architecture with public cloud economics](https://www.openstack.org/videos/video/canonical-carrier-grade-architecture-with-public-cloud-economics-the-keys-to-successful-openstack-operations)**

 NFV is hot and increasingly gaining heat in telecom area to adopt Openstack.
-But I think they are far from "[carrier grade](https://www.sdxcentral.com/articles/contributed/dont-confuse-high-availability-carrier-grade/2014/04/)" now, the latter demands HA, security, demanding throughput & latency, manageability, and smooth upgrading & patching. for jargon such as Openstack vs OpenDaylight vs Openflow vs Open vSwitch, see [here](https://www.quora.com/What-is-the-relation-between-OpenStack-OpenDaylight-OpenFlow-and-Open-vSwitch-Are-there-other-options-in-place-of-any-of-these).
+But I think they are far from "[carrier grade](https://www.sdxcentral.com/articles/contributed/dont-confuse-high-availability-carrier-grade/2014/04/)" now, the latter demands HA, security, demanding throughput & latency, manageability, and smooth upgrading & patching.
+For jargon such as Openstack vs OpenDaylight vs Openflow vs Open vSwitch, see [here](https://www.quora.com/What-is-the-relation-between-OpenStack-OpenDaylight-OpenFlow-and-Open-vSwitch-Are-there-other-options-in-place-of-any-of-these).
 Generally this video gives introduction to Juju (integrated with Ubuntu) that eases Openstack development, and provide support to various aspects such as containers, hyper-converged architecture, software-defined storage, NFV & SDN, deep learning, ceph monitoring.
 The interesting trends is that, Ubuntu becomes increasingly the canonical platform for Openstack and various opensource software.
 Although people saying CentOS is more production stable, it seems systemd draws too much repell from the community.

 **[Embracing Datacenter Diversity](https://www.openstack.org/videos/video/embracing-datacenter-diversity)**